-Mondays & Wednesdays + Discussion Sections
+Mondays & Wednesdays 10:10 am – 11:05 am + Discussion Sections

 This course is the second part of a two-semester sequence that surveys U.S. history from the end of Reconstruction through the late 20th century.

-Emphasizing the centrality of diverse peoples, identities, and experiences in this history, the course examines social and cultural movements in addition to key political developments, introducing students to the major forces which shaped American life during the late nineteenth and twentieth centuries.
+Emphasizing the centrality of diverse peoples, identities, and experiences in this history, the course examines social and cultural movements in addition to key political developments, introducing students to the major forces that shaped American life during the late nineteenth and twentieth centuries.

 Readings and discussions will emphasize American experiences, understandings, and convictions within the broader national and global context.